LinkedIn can provide many opportunities to build your professional presence online.

 John McTigue over at Kuno Creative makes a good point about this.
 I really like his idea of making your blog post a part of the commentary within a discussion rather than simply posting a link to your blog post to start a discussion.
 John suggests that you post the central theme of your blog post as a question or comment and include the link to your blog post in the comments you make related to an existing discussion.
 Fantastic recommendation.

-Ultimately, it’s a good idea to save you best posts for promoting in LinkedIn Groups.
+Ultimately, it's a good idea to save you best posts for promoting in LinkedIn Groups.
 Post selectively to relevant groups that you belong to, and get creative on engaging members to comment and discuss your post.
-Before posting one of your articles a second time, make sure you’ve generated ample discussion in previous posts.